 Bye Bye M1 : Catching A Falling Knife

-Strategy of "Averaging down " simply doesn't work here and the price not "reverting to mean " at all, till now.
-As a result, I lost total -$16,633 ( including dividend ) in investing in both both M1 and StarHub.
+The strategy of "Averaging down " simply doesn't work here and the price not "reverting to mean " at all, till now.
+As a result, I lost total -$16,633 ( including dividend ) in investing in both M1 and StarHub.

 Also, it’s important to note that losses are an inescapable aspect of investing.
 Certainly, even great investor like Warren Buffett ever made lost in his investment portfolio but the point here is if the "loss " is manageable vs overall portfolio.
-Incurring "big loss " to a very concentrated portfolio will be a disaster hard to recover in later stage.
-I am more on a "kia su and kia si " side that having a more diversify portfolio.
+Incurring "big loss " to a very concentrated portfolio will be a disaster hard to recover in the later stage.
+I am more on a "kiasu and kiasi " side that having a more diversified portfolio.

-2018 is ending soon and most probably STI will end up in negative territory.
-With higher Beta , my portfolio perform worse than STI.
+2018 is ending soon and most probably STI will end up in the negative territory.
+With higher Beta , my portfolio performs worse than STI.
 STE's portfolio is down by -8.4% ( including dividend ) while STI is down by -8.2% ( excluding dividend ) as of writing.
-Some of my small-cap holding (eg. Sarine Tech/ TTJ Holding/ Avi_Tech/ Duty-Free) were all down by double digit % which might be one of the reason for my portfolio to perform worse than STI.
+Some of my small-cap holding (eg. Sarine Tech/ TTJ Holding/ Avi_Tech/ Duty-Free) were all down by double-digit % which might be one of the reason for my portfolio to perform worse than STI.

 Last year STE managed to outperformed market by 6% point (including dividend ) while this year will be a totally different story.
-With such volatile and bumpy market, I am sure not many will be able to perform better than Index this year.
+With such a volatile and bumpy market, I am sure not many will be able to perform better than Index this year.

 "The counter-intuitive point for many investors to keep in mind is that investment risk isn’t about how much can be gained; it’s about how much can be lost."